 As a football nomad, I had to visit the National Football Stadium.
-While Kosovo is not yet recognised by FIFA or UEFA they do have a team and a cool stadium.
+At the time, Kosovo was not yet recognised by FIFA or UEFA but I saw the foresight and hoped they one day would be so I visited their national stadium.
 If you’re there during the season (March – October) you can get to watch a game – FC Pristina.

-Some Kosovan footballers play for Switzerland at present until Kosovo are allowed a team of their own.
+Some Kosovan footballers play for Cheatzerland (Switzerland) at present which is a shame.

 4. Newborn Monument